spring-projects/spring-data-cassandra/README.md

 #### Official Reference Guide

-Once we have all the inner workings of the ``CassandraRepository`` interface completed, we will publish a full Reference Guide on using all of the features in ``spring-data-cassandra``.
+Once we have all the inner workings of the ``CassandraRepository`` interface completed, we will publish a full reference guide on using all of the features in ``spring-data-cassandra``.

 ## CqlTemplate Examples